-- 1. Exhibitors must be YQCA certified.
-Copy of certificate must be on file by July 1st in the Davis County Extension Office. - 2.
-All swine exhibitors need to have a Premise ID number for their farm. - 3.
-State Fair swine must be identified in 4HOnline by May 15th and must have a special DNA punch tag (market and breeding). - 4.
-Market pig can be either a barrow or gilt of any breed. - 5.
-Market swine must weigh 210# at fair time.
+- 1. All swine exhibitors need to have a Premise ID number for their farm. - 2.
+State Fair swine must be identified in 4HOnline by May 15th and must have a special DNA punch tag (market and breeding). - 3.
+Market pig can be either a barrow or gilt of any breed. - Market swine must weigh 210# at fair time.
 Swine weighing less than 210# must exhibit in Feeder Class B5, unless in Gilt class.
-A suggested target weight for swine at the fair should be between 240 300 pounds. - 6.
-Individual pig identification numbers will be recorded when the animal is brought to the fair. - 7.
-Exhibitors may take the swine brought to the fair back home. - 8.
+A suggested target weight for swine at the fair should be between 240 - 300 pounds. - 5.
+Individual pig identification numbers will be recorded when the animal is brought to the fair. - 6.
+Exhibitors may take the swine brought to the fair back home. - 7.
 One or all pigs may be entered in Swine Carcass Evaluation Contest (Class B4).
-These pigs may also be shown as an individual. - 9.
-All pigs must be weighed, notched, and tagged at the March weigh-in so that they can be individually identified in case they lose their tag. - 10.
+These pigs may also be shown as an individual. - 8.
+All pigs must be weighed, notched, and tagged at the March weigh-in so that they can be individually identified in case they lose their tag. - All county fair swine need to be weighed in at an official 4-H weigh-in unless the exhibitor/family can provide a veterinarian verification of a disease that would prevent them from attending.
+No on-the-farm weigh-in will be allowed. - 10.
 Pigs must be farrowed on or after December 1 of previous year and not weigh more than 85# at the March weigh-in. - 11.
 Pigs must be castrated before the March weigh-in.
 If not they will not be allowed to weigh in. - 12.
 An exhibitor is limited to 12 pigs at weigh-in time. - 13.
 Information gathered will be used to calculate rate-of gain, which will be recognized at the fair. - 14.
-Each exhibitor may have a maximum of 7 entries in Class B1, B2, and a maximum of 2 entries in class B3.
-One commercial gilt and one purebred gilt can be shown per pen of 3. - 15.
+Maximum of 7 pigs per exhibitor shown at the county fair.
+Class B1 (individual market) is limited to 2 entries per pen of three.
+Class B2 (gilt) is limited to one entry per pen of three.
+Class B3 (pen of 3) is limited to two entries.
+Class B6 (purebred gilt) is limited to one entry per pen of three - 15.
 All swine must follow Iowa State Fair hair length requirement.
 All swine must have hair 1⁄2 inch or longer. - 16.
 There will be no clipping on the grounds. - 17.
 Swine show will be a Paylean Free Show. - 18.
-All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 5:00pm on Saturday July 15th, 2023.
+All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 5:00pm on Saturday July 20th, 2024.